Child sexuality: Sexualization of children

 Over recent decades, children have been subject to a premature sexualization, as indicated by a level of sexual knowledge or sexual behavior not previously normal for their age group.
 The causes of this premature sexualization that have been cited include portrayals in the media of sex and related issues, especially in media aimed at children; the marketing of products with sexual connotations to children, including clothing; the lack of parental oversight and discipline; access to adult culture via the internet; and the lack of comprehensive school sex education programs.

 For girls and young women in particular, studies have found that sexualization has a negative impact on their "self-image and healthy development".

+The cinema industry has frequently received accusations of sexualizing minors, objectifying the bodies of young girls, and reinforcing sexist attitudes among children.
+Advertisers often portray young girls as older than their actual age and engaging in behaviors associated with adult women.
+Child actors occasionally disagree with the use of their likeness by media executives; Brooke Shields unsuccessfully tried to stop nude photographs of her from publication and Björn Andrésen felt that director Luchino Visconti sexualized his appearance following the release of Death in Venice.
+In 2017, Finn Wolfhard received numerous sexualized comments from media executives and asked interviewers to stop making these statements in public.

 Social media has been associated with an increase in child sexual exploitation and abuse.
 Reports indicate that social media platforms have become a pipeline for the rapid spread of child sexual abuse material (CSAM), leading to an alarming increase in the dissemination of such content.
 Further, child predators use social media to identify and groom potential victims, and the closed or private social media groups enable them to connect with like-minded peers and trade tips on how to secretly record and share CSAM.